 If you let any of these linger inside your water, all of them can cause you and your RV some severe issues.
-It’s also essential to note that the best RV water filters can typically work on other applications and purposes as well: gardening, cleaning the car, filling up water tubs, etc.
+It’s also essential to note that the best water filter for RV can typically work on other applications and purposes as well: gardening, cleaning the car, filling up water tubs, etc.

 In the end, all an RV water filter’s meant to do is keep your water clean and given all the things people on RVs used water for; you can see why we deemed these devices an essential piece of your RV experience.

 I mean, there are some severe consequences to not having one of these devices.
 So please, invest in getting a high quality RV water filter for you.
 It’s not something you take lightly, especially these days when city water’s getting more and more suspect.

 How an RV water filter works will ultimately depend on the model that you end up buying, however, each one will have the primary purpose of filtering the water that gets inside your water tank.
 Most water filters will be attached to your water tank by some hose.

 These water filters will also come with a hose protector that’ll help prevent any straining from happening in your faucet or spigot.
 Some models are inline units, which combine sediment removal and carbon filtration as they remove any contaminants from your water.

 These two features, sediment removal and carbon filtration, are among the best you’ll find in an RV water filter.
 Both of these will make sure your RV’s water supply is clean and ready for all its uses on your RV.